blockarraygroup/eth-oracle/README.md

 # Test

 1. Choose ropsten network in your MetaMask wallet.
-2. Cop the code below to the https://remix.ethereum.org editor and compile:
+2. Copy the code below to the https://remix.ethereum.org editor and compile:

 ```